steveturbek/turbek.com/articles/tangible-interfaces-class.md

 Homework: Bring finished models, software, electronics, with a Presentation milanote board.

 **_Class 10 (September 29)_**

-Present products with marketing slides and or video Discussion, Debrief
+- Present products with marketing slides and or video
+- Discussion, Debrief
-Introduce Project 3
+- Introduce Project 3
-Pick 4 teams of 3 people
+- Pick 4 teams of 3 people

-Guest Speakers Oct 2& 6 (TBD)

-**_Final presentation Dec 8_**

 ### Project 3: Team Design of Submarine Cockpit (Week 6-15)

 The final team design project is to design and prototype controls for the next generation of personal submersibles.[Project details](https://github.com/steveturbek/Tangible-Interfaces-Submarine-Design-Project/tree/main)

-## Class Description

-### Tangible Interfaces are an opportunity for designers

-”Software is eating the world” [claimed Marc Andreessen in 2011](https://www.wsj.com/articles/SB10001424053111903480904576512250915629460).
-Its all-consuming hunger is ravaging the product design landscape.
-Many consumer products, from camera to Walkman to in-car controls are now simply apps on a featureless glass oblong.
-This leads to bland product design and customer dissatisfaction.
-In car design, this has even become a safety concern.
-“Physical buttons are increasingly rare in modern cars The driver in the worst-performing car control system needs four times longer to perform simple tasks than in the best-performing” [link](https://www.vibilagare.se/english/physical-buttons-outperform-touchscreens-new-cars-test-finds)

-An era where “everything is an app and all apps look the same” is also an opportunity for industrial designers to create innovative new products.
-In Tangible Interfaces, the student is invited to think beyond the screen and design for touch, hearing, and the [dozens of other senses](https://en.wikipedia.org/wiki/Sense) that people have.

-_What’s your favorite instance of haptic nostalgia—the poignant memory of the physicality of an obsolete thing—like dialing a rotary phone, shifting gears in a manual transmission, opening a soda can with a pull ring?_ [Erin McKean (@emckean.bsky.social)](https://bsky.app/profile/emckean.bsky.social/post/3lfjeep3w4k22)
+**_Final presentation Dec 8_**

-## Case Study: Car Controls Design
+## Case Study: Car Dashboard Design

 The design of in-car interfaces has become increasingly controversial as touchscreens replace traditional physical controls, creating a tension between technological advancement and user safety.
 Customers and safety researchers have expressed clear preference for physical over touch screen controls.